 Experiences of Passenger Assist research report

-We commissioned research agency 2CV to undertake research on our behalf, to investigate the extent to which Passenger Assist is meeting users’ needs and overall expectations and how well individual operators are meeting their Passenger Assist obligations.
-The fifth wave of this research covers 2021-22 and the results are set out in this report.
+We commissioned research agency MEL Research to undertake research on our behalf, to investigate the extent to which Passenger Assist is meeting users’ needs and overall expectations as well as well individual operators are meeting their Passenger Assist obligations.